 Hopefully we could answer the question “what’s the difference between lease and exclusive rights?”

 Now that we have answered the question: “What’s the difference between lease and exclusive rights?”
-You can choose the right beats and licenses for your needs on our website.
+In our beat store you can choose the right beats and licenses for your needs.

-We offer leasing rights for every budget, no matter where you are in your music career!
+We offer leasing rights for every budget, no matter where you are in your music career.
+And all of our non-exclusive licenses contain unlimited commercial rights!